+STATE OF ALABAMA COUNTY OF BALDWIN

+I, (name of surveyor), a licensed Surveyor ofCounty, A have surveyed the property of the (name of company or proprietor), a (Corpo in Baldwin County, Alabama and described as follows:

+(Insert Legal Description)

-STATE OF ALABAMA COUNTY OF BALDWIN I, (name of surveyor), a licensed Surveyor of surveyed the property of the (name of company Baldwin County, Alabama and described as follows: County, Alabama, hereby certify that I have or proprietor), a (Corporation or proprietor), situated in ows: (Insert Legal Description) property described is divided giving the length a its number and showing the streets, alleys and p names of the streets, said map further shows the that permanent monuments have been placed at all parts of this survey and drawing have been contained.
-LICENSED ENGINEER'S (CERTIFICATION OF IMPROVEMENTS conformity with applicable codes and laws and drainage design requirements of the Baldwin Co nsed Professional Engineer in the State of Alabama with a by certify that I have designed the within improvements in with the principles of good engineering practice including the punty Subdivision Regulations.
-I further certify that I have sign, and that to the best of my knowledge and belief the approvements as installed.
-Engineer Date Firm
+And that the plat or map contained hereon is a true and correct map showing the property described is divided giving the length and bearings of the bound easement and its number and showing the streets, alleys and public grounds length, width and names of the streets, said map further shows the relation of Government Survey, and that permanent monuments have been placed at posterior hereon shown.
+I further certify that all parts of this survey and drawing have accordance with the requirements of the Minimum Technical Standards for the State of Alabama to the best of my knowledge, information, and believed. daries of each lot and and giving the bearings, f the land so platted to the ints marked thus (o) as a been completed in the practice of land surveying

+WITNESS my hand this theday of, 20 Surveyor

+Alabama license #

+LICENSED ENGINEER'S CERTIFICATION OF IMPR COVEMENTS

+I, ed the within improvements in engineering practice including ations.
+I further certify that I at of my knowledge and belief

+Engineer Da ite

+Eirm